Agriculture: Livestock issues

 Farmyard anaerobic digester converts waste plant material and manure from livestock into biogas fuel.

 A senior UN official, Henning Steinfeld, said that "Livestock are one of the most significant contributors to today's most serious environmental problems".
 Livestock production occupies 70% of all land used for agriculture, or 30% of the land surface of the planet.
 It is one of the largest sources of greenhouse gases, responsible for 18% of the world's greenhouse gas emissions as measured in CO_{2} equivalents.
 By comparison, all transportation emits 13.5% of the CO_{2}.
 (This comparison later turned out to be an apples-and-oranges analogy.)
 It produces 65% of human-related nitrous oxide (which has 296 times the global warming potential of CO_{2}) and 37% of all human-induced methane (which is 23 times as warming as CO_{2}.)
 It also generates 64% of the ammonia emission.
 Livestock expansion is cited as a key factor driving deforestation; in the Amazon basin 70% of previously forested area is now occupied by pastures and the remainder used for feed crops.
 Through deforestation and land degradation, livestock is also driving reductions in biodiversity.
 A well documented phenomenon is woody plant encroachment, caused by overgrazing in rangelands.
-Furthermore, the United Nations Environment Programme (UNEP) states that "methane emissions from global livestock are projected to increase by 60 per cent by 2030 under current practices and consumption patterns."
+Furthermore, the United Nations Environment Programme (UNEP) states that "methane emissions from global livestock are projected to increase by 60 percent by 2030 under current practices and consumption patterns."